evsheffield/machinelearning/README.md

-# CS6140 - Assignment 5

-Evan Sheffield
+# Java Machine Learning Toolkit

+A collection of libraries for data ingress & normalization and machine learning.

+Machine learning techniques available include:

+- Decision trees (classification and regression)
+- Linear Regression
+- Logistic Regression
+- Naive Bayes Document Classification
+- Perceptron and Kernelized Perceptron
+- SVM (using LIBSVM)
+- K-Means clustering and Gaussian Mixture Models

 ## Requirements

-This assignment was coded using Java 8 and the Eclipse IDE.
+This project was coded using Java 8 and the Eclipse IDE.
 To build and run the project you must have the following installed.

 - Java 8 SDK (author used Java 8 SDK Update 151, 64-bit).
 You can download